Granada Region - Hidden Mountain Villages, Snowy Peaks, and Coastal Beauty

 The Tropical Coast of Granada

 On the Tropical Coast you will find exotic places, ancient towns with Phoenician roots, and beaches and coves of original beauty.
+With three thousand hours of sunshine a year and an average temperature of 18 degrees, you will find

 The cultivation of sugar cane is one of the hallmarks of these towns, which boast a very rich and varied cultural heritage.